Managing Ecommerce Trade Prerequisites In India

 The Cargo Arrival Notice (CAN) is also a required document that the carrier must submit to inform the importer of the shipment weight, description of the products, number of packages, and, if applicable, costs.

 Import cargo is off-loaded and loaded on trailers and moved to a container freight station for customs clearance once they reach the port of destination.

 Within two days of the shipment's arrival at the destination port, the Bill of Entry (BOE) shall be lodged.
 In India, it is one of the most important documents for the clearance of import requirements.

 Before the commodities enter a country and are consumed, the agents stamp the Bill of Entry.
-The customs agent can enter the details for the Bill of Entry filing in India on the official website of the Central Board of Indirect Taxes and Customs.
+The customs agent can enter the details for the Bill of Entry filing in India on the official Multivendor Ecommerce Website of the Central Board of Indirect Taxes and Customs.

 CUSTOMS CLEARANCE ACTIVITIES FOR CARGO

 The customs agency examines the process and determines the tariff applicable to a particular cargo based on commodity classification after the Bill of Entry number is generated.
 The customs agency determines if the cargo is restricted or barred from entering the country, as well as whether any licences or approvals are required.

 If the cargo is found to be invalid by customs, the shipment is sent to be evaluated.
 The customs officer stamps the bill of entry with a "Pass Out Order" stamp after the open evaluation of imported goods.